 (2) The additional terms are to be construed as proposals for addition to the contract.
 Between merchants such terms become part of the contract unless:

 - (a) the offer expressly limits acceptance to the terms of the offer;

 - (c) notification of objection to them has already been given or is given within a reasonable time after notice of them is received.

 (3) Conduct by both parties which recognizes the existence of a contract is sufficient to establish a contract for sale although the writings of the parties do not otherwise establish a contract.
 In such case the terms of the particular contract consist of those terms on which the writings of the parties agree, together with any supplementary terms incorporated under any other provisions of this Act.

-Gehres Law Group, P.C. provides assistance determining if a contract was created via the exchange of purchase orders or other business forms.
+Gehres Law Library provides assistance determining if a contract was created via the exchange of purchase orders or other business forms.
 Our award-winning legal team also advises companies on business practices which may give them an advantage over others when using form documents, and provides seasoned representation in cases where contractual disputes arise.
 Give us a call at 858-964-2314 or contact us online to find out more about how our contract law attorneys can help with your case.